 Still, creativity is not only about ideas.
 There is a propensity to misunderstand creativity for imagination, but they are not the same.
 Imagination helps with creating ideas, while creativity implies an action over those ideas.

-It is possible to divide creativity in a three-step cycle.
+It is possible to divide creativity into a three-step cycle.
 The first step of this cycle is the research, then it develops through ideation and inspiration.

 Let’s analyze them further.